naugtur/npm-audit-resolver/README.md

 ## Features

 Want to give it a go?
-Download this repo and run `npm test`
+Download this repo and run `npm run testdrive`

 When a vulnerability is found, you get to choose between the following options:

 - fix - Runs the fix proposed by npm audit and makes a note.
 If the same issue comes back because someone else on the team changed package-lock.json, you'll get a warning about that.
-- investigate - If npm audit doesn't suggest a fix, resolver will help you find where the fix could be introduced.
 - show details - Prints more information about the issues form the audit and asks what to do again
 - remind in 24h - Lets you ignore an issue temporarily to make the build pass until a fix is known
 - ignore - Adds the particular dependency paths and advisories to be ignored in the future.
 If the same issue in the same package comes up, but it's a dependency of another package, it won't get ignored.
 If a new issue is found in the package, it doesn't get ignored.
+You can decide if the decision expires.
 - delete - Removes your dependency that brought the vulnerability in its dependencies.
 - skip and quit, obviously

-audit-resolv.json is formatted, so git history has a trace of who addressed which vulnerability, when and how.
+audit-resolve.json is formatted, so git history has a trace of who addressed which vulnerability, when and how.

 ### Why would I ignore security vulnerabilities?